Aliff Haiqal

-Aliff Haiqal bin Lokman Hakim Lau (born 11 July 2000) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League club Selangor and the Malaysia national team.
+Aliff Haiqal bin Lokman Hakim Lau (born 11 July 2000) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League club Penang, on loan from Selangor and the Malaysia national team.

 Club career

 PKNS

-Born in Kajang, Selangor to a Chinese descent father and Malay mother, Aliff started his career at PKNS youth team and made his professional debut in a Super League match against Melaka United on 16 July 2019.
+Aliff started his career at PKNS youth team and made his professional debut in a Super League match against Melaka United on 16 July 2019.
 He only played two matches with the club on that season.

 Selangor

 With the departure of PKNS FC from a part in professional football and has been changed sides to become 'Reserve Team' (now as Selangor II) for Selangor Football Club, Aliff switch sides to join the club and been choose to stay under with reserve team.
 He made his debut and scored his first goal for Selangor II on 28 August 2020 against Kuching in a 2020 Malaysia Premier League matches.

 He broke into the senior team for the first time as an unused substitute in a Super League match against UiTM on 26 September 2020.
 Later, he was promoted to the first team on 2 December 2020 ahead of the 2021 season.